duduita/leetcode/facebook/readme.md

 - if a == '1' => carry++;
 - if a == '0' => carry++;
 - if carry % 2 == 1 => push_back('1')

+**Leftmost Column with at Least a One**
+- Approach 2: Binary Search Each Row
+- Approach 3: Start at Top Right, Move Only Left and Down

+**Binary Tree Right Side View**
+- BFS: Two Queues: Let's use two queues: one for the current level, and one for the next.
+The idea is to pop the nodes one by one from the current level and push their children into the next level queue.
+Each time the current queue is empty, we have the right side element in hands.
+- Recursive DFS: To traverse the tree level by level, starting each time from the rightmost child.

+**Find All Anagrams in a String**
+- Sliding window
+- Create a s1map and s2map
+- Then check if the windows matching, else translade s2map

+**Dot Product of Two Sparse Vectors**
+- private map<int, int>
+- sparceVector is a construction function, which fill up the private map
+- Just iterate on the maps, in case of same index pos, multiply them

+**Letter Combinations of a Phone Number**
+- private map<int, string>
+- for each index, find the possible_letters
+- backtrack

+**Binary Tree Level Order Traversal**
+- res.size() == level => push_back({})
+- recursion using level + 1